-- (1) Procurement of prescription drugs and devices shall be from a drug wholesaler licensed by the board or U.S. food and drug administration to distribute to pharmacies or from another licensed pharmacy or licensed practitioner located in the United States. - (2) A pharmacy shall have a system for identifying any drugs or devices subjected to a product recall and for taking appropriate actions as required by the recall notice. - (3) Any drug or device may not be dispensed after the drug's or device's expiration date or beyond use date.
+- (1) A pharmacy shall have a system for identifying a drug or device subjected to a product recall and for taking appropriate actions as required by the recall notice. - (2) A drug or device may not be dispensed after the drug's or device's expiration date or beyond use date.
 Outdated drugs or devices shall be removed from dispensing stock and shall be quarantined until such drugs or devices are properly disposed.